elchs/LetoDBf/Readme.txt

                                     are done.
                                     Choose this to '1', if you plan to execute server side UDF functions.
                                     Each connection will get an own log file [ if DEBUG level is increased ].
-      Default_Driver = CDX     -    default RDD to open DBF tables in at server ( possible: CDX/ NTX ) Then the server by default uses DBFCDX or DBFNTX RDD.
+      Default_Driver = CDX     -    default RDD to open DBF tables in at server, if not given explicitely in your sourcecode.
+Possible values: CDX NTX
+                                    If the server is linked with rushmore index support, CDX gets BMCDX and NTX will became BMNTX
-                                    Can on demand changed by client with function: leto_DbDriver().
+                                    If not set, the server by default uses CDX [ BMCDX ] Can on demand changed by client with function: leto_DbDriver().
       Cache_Records            -    The default number of records to be read into the client read cache, used for skipping etc without new requesting the server.